aspose-cells-cloud/aspose-cells-cloud-android/README.md

 **SpreadsheetML:** XML
 **Text:** CSV, TSV, TXT (TabDelimited)
 **Web:** HTML, MHTML
-**PDF**

-## Save Spreadsheet As
+## Save Spreadsheets As

-DIF, HTML, MHTML,PNG,JPG, TIFF, XPS, SVG, MD (Markdown), ODS ,xlsx,xls,xlsb, PDF,XML,TXT,CSV
+**Microsoft Excel:** XLS, XLSX, XLSB
+**OpenOffice:** ODS
+**SpreadsheetML:** XML
+**Text:** CSV, TSV, TXT (TabDelimited)
+**Web:** HTML, MHTML
+**Fixed Layout:** PDF, XPS
+**Images:** PNG, JPG, TIFF, SVG
+**Markdown:** MD
+**Other:** DIF

-## Read Spreadsheet Formats
+## Read Other Formats

 SXC, FODS

+## Integrated Storage API

+SDK includes support of storage operations for better user experience and unification.
+It gives you an ability to;

+- Upload, download, copy, move and delete files, including versions handling (if you are using Cloud storage that supports this feature - true by default).
+- Create, copy, move and delete folders.
+- Copy and move files and folders across separate storages in scope of a single operation.
+- Check if certain file, folder or storage exists.

-## Getting Started with Aspose.Cells Cloud SDK for Java
+## Get Started with Aspose.Cells Cloud SDK for Java

-You do not need to install anything to get started with Aspose.Cells Cloud SDK for Android.
-Just create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) and get your application information.

-Add this dependency to your project's POM:
+First, create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) and get your application information.
+Then, add the following dependency to your project's POM:
 ```
 <repositories>
     <repository>